jorge-sepulveda/blog/content/portfolio.md

 Easy to use, extensive documentation and even cross compatible.
 I can easily port this to Windows and make a Web App!

 {{< youtube m6WchQVVj88 >}}

+### Python Expense Tracker built with DuckDB

+I'm currently saving for a house and decided to start budgeting.
+I navigated my credit cards and checking account websites and thought this was a lot.
+This project was born as an effort to consolidate that data and track my budget extensively using the downloadable CSV's.
+Using DuckDB, a brand new database released last year and optimized for analytical queries, I have built an expense tracker with additional plans for tracking Checking Account Data and graphs.

+This is a small example of where the project is right now using fake data.
+I'm using plotly to stack all the categories of individual cards transactions.
+Now I can determine if eating out is the cause of my problems(I don't think so).

+{{<image src="/img/graph.png" width="800px" position="center">}}

 ## Research Paper